jirikukacka/Kukacka_Kristoufek_2023/README.md

-# Code repository for Kukacka and Kristoufek (2022)
+# Code repository for Kukacka and Kristoufek (2023)

 ---

-Kukacka, J., Kristoufek, L. (September 2022), Fundamental and speculative components of the cryptocurrency pricing dynamics, [DOI](http://dx.doi.org/10.2139/ssrn.4133394).
+Kukacka, J., Kristoufek, L. (2023).
+Fundamental and speculative components of the cryptocurrency pricing dynamics.
+Financial Innovation, 9 (61), pp. 1-23, [DOI](https://doi.org/10.1186/s40854-023-00465-7).

 This codebase is using the R language, and it is initialized as a Git.